Falon452/crossroad-simulation/README.md

 - we can select traffic strategy in run time.
 Either FixedIterations - changes activate lane every predefined number of cycles. or busiest lane first, which prioritizes busiest lane, but also takes into consideration the lane that waited too long, has a minimum and maximum limit of active lane.
 - cars can turn left right or go forward
 - cars when outside of a map, then they are counted to statistic - averageCarsPerIteration which tells how many cars moved through crossroad.

+## Architecture

+The project follows MVI architecture pattern and Clean Architecture (domain, presentation), also there are follwoing used patterns:
+- Factory,
+- Strategy,
+- Specification,
+- Observation

+## Test

+For tests I used mockito with junit5.